91bsjun/CCpy/README.md

 # 2. VASP setup
 ### 2.1.
-Set VASP potential environment of Pymatgen (If you use CCpyVASPInputGen.py)
+Setup VASP potential environment of Pymatgen (If you use CCpyVASPInputGen.py)
 https://pymatgen.org/installation.html#potcar-setup

 ### 2.2.
 TEST